Post tagged with judgment

 August 20th, 201201:38 AM ET“You’re just giving false hope; UR is nothing more than wishful thinking.”
 This objection is often raised to the idea that God will ultimately redeem all people.
 The concern is that if people think they will end up in heaven no matter what, they won’t feel the need to make a commitment to Christ and live for Him now.
 Furthermore, Christians...

 May 13th, 201209:05 AM ETPart 1 laid the groundwork for this series by identifying some biblical principles that have a bearing on our understanding of hell.
 Part 2 gave three pictures of what hell might be, each of which finds some support in Scripture.
 Here in Part 3 I attempt to put it all together to formulate an alternate view of “hellfire” that is more ...

 March 17th, 201204:30 PM ETDo you believe in hell as a place of fire and brimstone?
 If so, where do you think it came from?
 Who created hell?
 When did it come into existence?
 Did God conceive and design and create hell?
 Did Satan have a hand in it?
 (It certainly sounds like an invention that he would be pleased with.)
 Did hell come into being at the time the rest of the univ...

 Challenging the Church to embrace God’s grand plan of reconciliation on every level—to be reconciled to God, to one another, and to ourselves

-- American evangelical Christianity American medicine Anne Fadiman Body of Christ Christian behavior cross-cultural communication cross-cultural medicine Exclusivist fruit of the Spirit heresy heretics Hmong human wisdom Inclusivist John S. Dickerson persecution philosophy reason Sheol thanksgiving tongue trust universalism Wedding Supper of the Lamb words worship
+- American evangelical Christianity American medicine Anne Fadiman Body of Christ Catholic Christian behavior cross-cultural communication cross-cultural medicine epilepsy Exclusivist fruit of the Spirit heresy human wisdom John S. Dickerson persecution philosophy reason Sheol thanksgiving The Great Divorce tongue trust universalism Wedding Supper of the Lamb words worship